How-to write a good sales email?

+Your opening lines can build credibility and trust.
+The impression they make dictates the tone for the whole message.
+The quality of your introduction will determine how many prospects respond.
 At this point, don’t forget to refer to your target customer profile.
-It will give you a much-needed idea of how to greet your recipients properly and choose the most appropriate tone.
+It will tell you how to greet your recipients properly, in the most appropriate tone.

 Opening lines should follow the subject line

-If you scored your subject line, make sure that the rest keeps up.
-Your opening line should continue cementing the reasons for your outreach and naturally transit into your sales offer.
+If you scored with your subject line, make sure that the rest of the message can hold that interest.
+Your opening line must engage the reader and establish the reason for your making contact, in a way that will naturally justify your sales offer.

 Your opening should be brief

-The ideal length of a strong opening line is 1-2 sentences.
-Anything more will end up in readers missing your point entirely.
-Therefore, the segue into your sales pitch will be a lot bumpier.
+A strong opening is probably just one or two sentences.
+Anything more and readers can miss the point, without which a segue into your sales pitch will be a lot more tenuous.

 Your opening should feel credible

-You must establish yourself as a professional with an experience in your prospects’ vertical from the first line.
-That doesn’t require attaching your certificates or diplomas, just some honesty, confidence and just a little bit of creativity. ;)
+Right from the start you must establish yourself as a professional with experience in your prospect’s business.
+You don’t need to attach certificates and diplomas, just demonstrate some honesty, knowledge and a spark of creativity.

 Mention similar companies you have worked with